ArcBlock/forge-docs/src/instruction/sdk/javascript/index.md

 This step is not required to proceed to next steps, because forge javascript sdk is designed to work with any forge powered blockchain.

-If you are interested in running a chain node on your local machine, take 10 minutes to checkout our awesome command line tool: [forge-cli](../../../tools/forge_cli) and start a node.
+If you are interested in running a chain node on your local machine, take 10 minutes to checkout our awesome command line tool: [Forge CLI](/handbook/) and start a node.

 Once your chain node has started, run `forge web open` to verify that the web dashboard/explorer of your chain is up and running.
 If the web dashboard of your chain node loads without any errors, means our database is set, we can use `http://127.0.0.1:8210/api` as graphql endpoint.